AdoshiMatamoto/adrianmatei.com/_posts/2020-09-24-favourite-ted-talks.md

 ## **Leadership**

 ### How great leaders inspire action

 Simon Sinek has a simple but powerful model for inspirational leadership -- starting with a golden circle and the question:
  "Why?"
 His examples include Apple, Martin Luther King Jr. and the Wright brothers ...

 <div style="max-width:854px"><div style="position:relative;height:0;padding-bottom:56.25%"><iframe src="https://embed.ted.com/talks/simon_sinek_how_great_leaders_inspire_action" width="854" height="480" style="position:absolute;left:0;top:0;width:100%;height:100%" frameborder="0" scrolling="no" allowfullscreen></iframe></div></div>

+## **Health**

+### How to make stress your friend

+Stress.
+It makes your heart pound, your breathing quicken and your forehead sweat.
+ But while stress has been made into a public health enemy, new research suggests that stress may only be bad for you if you believe that to be the case.
+Psychologist Kelly McGonigal urges us to see stress as a positive, and introduces us to an unsung mechanism for stress reduction: reaching out to others.

+<div style="max-width:854px"><div style="position:relative;height:0;padding-bottom:56.25%"><iframe src="https://embed.ted.com/talks/kelly_mcgonigal_how_to_make_stress_your_friend" width="854" height="480" style="position:absolute;left:0;top:0;width:100%;height:100%" frameborder="0" scrolling="no" allowfullscreen></iframe></div></div>